learn-co-students/sinatra-messages-000/README.md

 ---
-  tags: sinatra, activerecord, post
+  tags: sinatra, activerecord, post, http, todo
   language: ruby
   resources: 2
 ---

 # Sinatra Messages

 We're going to be build a simple messaging system using Sinatra.
-We'll be writing out a POST request and handling the data posted to display it in an ERB file.
+We'll be writing out a `POST` request and handling the data posted to display it in an ERB file.

 ## Instructions